 Where to watch rugby in Bristol

-It’s that time of year when we can all tuck into another fantastic feast of rugby action, with each of the home nations in action.
+It’s that time of year when we can all tuck into another fantastic feast of rugby action.
 Welcome to our up-to-date guide on where to watch rugby in Bristol.

 What better time to get out of the house and join your mates to enjoy that big match atmosphere from the comfort of the pub.

 The Rugby World Cup 2023 is about to kick off, but there's no need to fly to France to catch the games.
 We've hand picked the finest places where to watch rugby in Bristol, our favourite pubs that will each be showing all of the games.

 With such complicated rules, rugby has to be one of the best sports to watch with other people.
 Not only can you celebrate your teams triumphs and commiserate over a missed line up, but you can also debate the finer details of exactly why the referee blew their whistle in the thirty fifth minute.